 Design a Blog/Website

-While you may think a professional looking website or blog could set you back a hefty price, blog platforms like WordPress actually come with a host of templates available for you to customise to suit your needs, letting you build something without a budget that looks slick and matches your branding.
+While you may think a professional-looking website or blog could set you back a hefty price, blog platforms like WordPress actually come with a host of templates available for you to customize to suit your needs, letting you build something without a budget that looks slick and matches your branding.

-There are also a host of different widgets and apps that you can utilise for free to add a tech-savvy element to your website.
-When you acquire a little more budget, of course you can branch out and get a designer to help you create something slick.
+There are also a host of different widgets and apps that you can utilize for free to add a tech-savvy element to your website.
+When you acquire a little more budget, of course, you can branch out and get a designer to help you create something slick.

 A blog or website is a great place to archive your content, it allows you to create content that’s a little more evergreen and won’t disappear as quickly on social media, and it also gives you something tangible to show any brands or future followers as a marketing and sales technique to represent what you’re trying to do.

 Source: Business Magazine Gainsville

 Brands earn an average of $7.65 for every $1 they spend on influencer marketing, as is revealed by Influencer Marketing Hub.
 As such, it’s no surprise that many brands actually have an allocated budget specifically for working with influencers.
 The best way to get yourself in front of brands you’d like to collaborate outside of oldskool networking is to get savvy.